 Whether you buy regionally or further out from the city, purchase a cheap entry-level apartment or a ‘renovators delight’ – a compromise will need to be made somewhere.
 Your first home is unlikely to be your forever home anyway, so it doesn’t really matter if it’s not your ‘dream home’.

 Thankfully, there are plenty of first home buyer incentives making it even easier for newbies to get into the market.

-The First Home Loan Deposit Scheme is a scheme set to kick off on 1 January 2020 that will help eligible first home buyers with a deposit as low as 5% get a loan, without needing to pay lenders mortgage insurance (LMI).
+The First Home Loan Deposit Scheme launched on 1 January 2020 and helps eligible first home buyers with a deposit as low as 5% get a loan, without needing to pay lenders mortgage insurance (LMI).

-The scheme will be capped to a maximum of 10,000 loans every year on a first-come, first saved basis.
+The scheme is capped to a maximum of 10,000 loans every year on a first-come, first saved basis.
 First home buyers can use this scheme in conjunction with other incentives, like the First Home Super Saver Scheme and state or territory first home buyer grants and stamp duty concessions.

 The First Home Super Scheme allows those saving up for their first home to make voluntary concessional (taxed at a discounted rate of 15%) and non-concessional (already taxed at your marginal rate) contributions into their super fund, which can later be withdrawn and put towards a house deposit.